shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 ## 3. Acoustic events

 An *acoustic event* is defined as a contiguous set of spectrogram cells/pixels whose decibel values exceed some user defined threshold.
 In the ideal case, an acoustic event should encompass a discrete component of acoustic energy within a call, syllable or harmonic.
-It will be separated from other acoustic events by intervening pixels having decibel values *below* the user defined threshold. **DIY Call Recognizer** contains algorithms to recognize seven different kinds of acoustic event based on their shape in the spectrogram.
+It will be separated from other acoustic events by intervening pixels having decibel values *below* the user defined threshold. **DIY Call Recognizer** contains algorithms to recognize seven different kinds of _"generic"_ acoustic event based on their shape in the spectrogram.
 We describe these in turn.

 ### 3.1.
 Shreik
 This is a diffuse acoustic event that is extended in both time and frequency.
 While a shriek may have some internal structure, it is treated by **DIY Call Recognizer** as a "blob" of acoustic energy.
 A typical example is a parrot shriek.